-After law school, Rackley clerked for the Honorable Paul W. Green on the Supreme Court of Texas, then practiced as a litigator at a major corporate law firm, and ultimately founded his own boutique law firm.
+After law school, Rackley clerked for the Hon.
+Paul W. Green on the Supreme Court of Texas, then practiced as a litigator at a major corporate law firm, and, ultimately, founded his own boutique law firm.
 Prior to joining St. Mary’s, he taught undergraduate legal studies at University of the Incarnate Word and undergraduate and graduate business law at Schreiner University.
 Biography

 During his practice, Rackley represented clients, ranging from Fortune 500 companies to small businesses and individuals, in a wide variety of complex business litigation and construction law matters, and also practiced in the areas of estate planning and probate.
 In addition to successfully trying cases before juries, judges, and arbitrators, he has a wide variety of pretrial experience, including motion practice, conducting discovery, taking depositions, and negotiating settlements.